mongodb/docs/source/core/replication.rst

 .. note::

-   :dbcommand:`getLastError` assumes the current host, therefore, "``w: 2``" waits until the write operation has been committed to the current instance and 1 other node.
-The current node is always counted as "``w: 1``".
+   :dbcommand:`getLastError` assumes the current host, therefore, "``w: 2``" waits until the :term:`primary` and one other member of the replica set commits the write operation.
+The current primary always counts as "``w: 1``".

-You can also configure a "default" ``getLastError`` behavior on the replica set configuration.
+You can also configure a "default" :dbcommand:``getLastError` behavior on the replica set configuration.
 For instance:

 .. code-block:: javascript